-As 2015 approached its conclusion one team had dominated the European footballing landscape.
-The five trophies claimed by Barcelona set a standard that few will struggle to match.
+AS 2015 approached its conclusion one team had dominated the European football landscape.
+The five trophies claimed by Barcelona set a standard that many will struggle to match.
 Just as impressive as the trophy haul are the statistics surrounding the attacking trident of Luis Suárez, Lionel Messi and Neymar, who combined to score an incredible 121 goals in all competitions.
 To put this in context, the Bayern Munich squad scored a combined 123 goals during the same period.

 They became the first club in history to repeat the treble of domestic league, cup and Champions League – Pep Guardiola’s inspired 2009 achievement being the club’s first.
 The capture of Barcelona’s fifth European Cup was made all the more credible by the fact that along the way, they defeated the reigning champions of England, France, Germany, and finally Italian title holders Juventus in the final.
 Lovers of the old European Cup era would have tipped a cap to the achievement.

 The current Barcelona model and the business logic that lies beneath the success is far removed from the club that construction magnate Josep Lluís Núñez took over as president of in 1978.
 Back then it was a club reeling from the summer departure of Johan Cryuff.
 When Núñez arrived, he immediately set about his principal aim of turning Barcelona into the biggest sporting club in the world.
 The financial mismanagement of the club through the years led to Núñez establishing a blueprint for the club to produce its own players.
 As a result of Núñez’s prioritisation on investing in youth, the famed academy La Masia was established.
 In turn, this would negate the requirement to outlay large transfer fees and wages.